COVID-19 sanitation and cleaning businesses: How to keep your business safe from risks

 Let’s say you used an unfamiliar solvent to clean a multimillion dollar home.
 It ruined the hardware on the sink and caused nearly $10,000 in damages.
 Your business’s general liability insurance policy didn’t cover those costs.

 In the example above, an errors and omissions (E&O) policy might have covered a portion of the damages, but you’d need to check with your insurance agent to confirm.
+This coverage is sometimes called professional liability insurance.

 Covering the expense of property damage or negligence isn’t cheap.
 But it’s nothing compared to the costs of illness to your workers caused by COVID-19.